US appeals court lets Texas resume ban on most abortions

 One of the first providers to resume normal services this week was Whole Woman's Health, which operates four clinics in Texas.

-Amy Hagstrom Miller, president of Whole Woman's Health, said her clinics called in some patients early Thursday who were on a list in case the law was blocked at some point.
-Other appointments were in the process of being scheduled for the days ahead, and phone lines were again busy.
+Amy Hagstrom Miller, president of Whole Woman's Health, said her clinics called in some patients early Thursday who were on a list in case the law was blocked.
+Other appointments were being scheduled for the days ahead, and phone lines were again busy.
 But some of the clinics' 17 physicians were still declining to perform abortions because of the legal risk.

 Pitman's order had amounted to the first legal blow to the law known as Senate Bill 8.
 In the weeks since the restrictions took effect, Texas abortion providers said the impact had been "exactly what we feared."

-Planned Parenthood says the number of patients from Texas at its clinics in the state decreased by nearly 80% in the two weeks after the law took effect.
-Some providers have said Texas clinics are now in danger of closing while neighboring states struggle to keep up with a surge of patients who must drive hundreds of miles for an abortion.
+Planned Parenthood says the number of patients from Texas at its clinics in the state decreased by nearly 80%.
+Some providers have said Texas clinics are in danger of closing while neighboring states struggle to keep up with a surge of patients who must drive hundreds of miles for an abortion.

 Other women, they say, are being forced to carry pregnancies to term.

 How many abortions have been performed in Texas since the law took effect is unknown.
-State health officials say additional reporting requirements under the law will not make September data available on its website until early next year.
+State health officials say September data won't be available on its website until early next year.

 A 1992 decision by the U.S. Supreme Court prevented states from banning abortion before viability, the point at which a fetus can survive outside the womb, around 24 weeks of pregnancy.
 But Texas’ version has so far outmaneuvered the courts because it leaves enforcement to private citizens to file suits, not prosecutors, which critics say amounts to a bounty.